viant/bqtail/e2e/regression/cases/016_replay/README.md

 ### Scenario:

-This scenario tests on failure action execution.
+This scenario tests reapplying archived run file.

-Table wrong_dummy does not exists thus data load fails.

-BqTail function is notified once data is uploaded to gs://${config.Bucket}/data/case012/dummy.json It matches the the following rule to submit load Job to BiqQuery that fails.
-On failure actions run with slack notification.
+New event is used for data processing, and data is ingested as long original data files are present.

 [@rule.json](rule.json)